PyRepair/maniple/training-data/summarize-experiment/pandas/21/prompt_response_response_7.md

         return self._slice(slobj)
     elif isinstance(key, ABCDataFrame):
         raise TypeError(
-            "Indexing a Series with DataFrame is not supported, use the appropriate DataFrame column" )
+            "Indexing a Series with DataFrame is not " "supported, use the appropriate DataFrame column"
-    elif isinstance(key, tuple):
+        )
+    elif (isinstance(key, tuple) and
-        return self._get_values_tuple(key)
+            not isinstance(key, (list, np.ndarray, ExtensionArray, Series, Index))): return self._get_values_tuple(key)

-    if is_scalar(key) or is_dict_like(key):
+    elif not is_list_like(key):
         return self.loc[key]
+    elif isinstance(key, list):
+        return self.loc[key]

-    if isinstance(key, (list, np.ndarray, ExtensionArray, ABCSeries, Index)): return self.reindex(key)
+    elif isinstance(key, (np.ndarray, ExtensionArray, Series, Index)):

-    raise NotImplementedError("Key type not supported for indexing: {}".format(type(key)))
+        key_type = lib.infer_dtype(key, skipna=False)
+        if key_type == "integer":
+            if not self.index._should_fallback_to_positional():
+                return self.loc[key]
+            else:
+                return self.iloc[key]
+    return self.reindex(key)
 ```

-Note: The corrected function includes adjustments to the type recognition logic and handles different types of keys as per the intended behavior.
-The function now explicitly raises an error for unsupported key types, providing a more robust and consistent behavior.
+The revised function includes adjustments to the conditional blocks to accurately handle different types of input keys and provides consistent behavior when indexing the Series.
+This updated logic ensures that each conditional block returns the expected result based on the input type, addressing the bug and providing a more reliable and consistent behavior for the `_get_with` function.